jataware/beaker-kernel/README.md

 This will start the Jupyter service and launch a specialized notebook interface in your browser similar to if you ran `$ jupyter notebook` normally.

+## Julia Subkernel Packages

+The Julia subkernel is managed by [`askem-julia`](https://github.com/DARPA-ASKEM/askem-julia).
+To make a new package available to Beaker, it must be added to `askem-julia`'s `Project.toml`.

 ## Differences from vanilla Jupyter